mkmat/ETH-Computational-Thinking-Labs/README.md

 All relevant links for this course are collected at a single website: https://ctl.polyphys.mat.ethz.ch/, which you may bookmark.

+The following description is a slightly extended version of the description you find at <a href="https://ctl.polyphys.mat.ethz.ch/setup">MyCTL</a>.

 ### get a Github account<a name="github">

 Visit www.github.com and sign in, if you have already an account, or Sign up and create an account.
 You can choose your institutional email address to create an account.
 Check your settings like email notifactions etc. under 'Settings'.